robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0351/README.md

 Within that timer interrupt, we also just peg a counter.
 I suppose you could use the counter value directly as well if you wished.

-The base signal is sent to pin 7 where it has a pin change interrupt.  when the pin changes, we read the counter and take a difference from the previous value.
+The clock signal is sent to pin 7 where it has a pin change interrupt.
+When the pin changes, we read the counter and take a difference from  the previous value.
+We are in effect, sampling the output counter at the input clock speed.
+That will give us the timer count that we need to output a signal at the same frequency as the input.

+Once we know that, we can tweek that to make any relative frequency.

 You get more consistency (and less of a quantization sound) if you do a rolling average, but its not needed.

 That value is then used in the loop to figure out the next output frequency.
 We read the pots to get a difference and just apply it to the counter